crStiv/stylus-experiments/espresso-crypto-helper/README.md

 ## Run the test node

-Currently we need to run a testnode to get around the size limitations.
+Currently we need to run our dev node to get around the size limitations.

-Use a new terminal and in your `nitro-espresso-integration` repo:
+Open a new terminal and run these commands in your `nitro-espresso-integration` repo and checkout to `jh/stylus-experiment` branch:

 ```cmd
 git pull